 Nathan spent many years building up to this moment in time.
 He won two national titles at the novice level (he became the youngest national novice champion at the age of 10) and captured two more national titles at the junior level before moving up to the senior ranks.
 Now at the top, he has made his presence well known.

 At the 2016 U.S. Championships in St. Paul, Minnesota, he became the first U.S. skater to land two quads in a short program.
-Then he closed the event by landing an astounding four quads in the free skate.
+Then he closed out the event by landing four quads in the free skate.
 Nathan’s jumping prowess helped him enter the record books as the previous record number of quads landed in a long program was three.
 Nathan was not even a year old when that record had been set.

 Nathan suffered a hip injury at the 2016 Exhibition that required surgery.
 He spent five months in rehabilitation at the Olympic Training Center in Colorado Springs, Colorado.
 Nathan feels that this recovery made him mentally and physically stronger.
-He proved it with his 2016 Grand Prix Final Silver Medal performance in Marseille, France.
+He proved it with his 2016 Grand Prix Final Silver Medal performance in Marseilles, France.
 Nathan became the youngest and the first U.S. men’s medalist in the Grand Prix Final since in 2009.

 Off the ice, Nathan enjoys playing guitar, biking and long boarding along the California beaches.
-He is currently a senior in high school.